 Amended 090818

-All sign in sheets shall state that furnishing of any information is voluntary.

-Speaker cards shall have an “in lieu of speaking” option and shall become part of the permanent record.
-Choice of the “in lieu of speaking” option means that opposition or support will be tallied and the tally shall be announced to the board prior to any action by the board: comments shall not be read out loud.

-Venice Neighborhood Council Committee meeting agendas shall contain the following statement:

-[type here]
+Meetings shall be conducted in conformance with the Los Angeles Virtual Governance Plan.

-In compliance with Government Code section 54957.5, non-exempt writings that are distributed to a majority or all of the board members in advance of a meeting may be viewed at the Venice Library, 501 S. Venice Blvd.: Oakwood Rec.
-Center, 762 California Street; Abbot’s Habit, 1401 Abbot Kinney Blvd: and Groundworks Coffee, 671 Rose Ave: at our website by clicking on the following link: http//venicenc.org/, or at the
+In compliance with Government Code section 54957.5, non-exempt writings that are distributed to a majority or all of the board members in advance of a meeting may be viewed at Beyond Baroque at 681 Venice Blvd.
+Venice CA 90291 and at our website by clicking on the following link: http//venicenc.org/, or at the

 scheduled meeting.
 In addition, if you would like a copy of any record related to an item

-on the agenda, please contact <place committee chair here (secretary for Board & Administrative Committee meetings)>.
+on the agenda, please contact the VNC Secretary.

 Adopted 090818 per city requirement.